algobulls/pyalgotrading/docs/gen_ai/gen_ai_prompt_library.md

-# Prompt Library for Gen AI
+# Prompt Library for Phoenix Copilot

 ## Here are some prompts for Creating Strategy using GenAI